mchoun/dotfiles/README.md

 - Terminal setup
   - [ ] `.zsh` file
   - [ ] `tmux.conf` file
+- Neovim setup
+  - [ ] better markdown autocomplete for creating bullet point
+  - [ ] allow `⌥ + backspace` and `⌘ + backspace` to work correctly. currently does not delete work or delete line the same same way that macos does
+  - [ ] find a way for a better surround method such as `ysiw`.
+VSCode uses `surround.vim`

 ## Brew List

+Separate `Brewfiles` are created for work and personal

 ## Mac OSX preferences